MicrosoftDocs/win32/desktop-src/SbsCs/publisher-configuration-files.md

 ---
-Description: 'A publisher configuration file is an XML file that globally redirects applications and assemblies from using one version of a side-by-side assembly to another version of the same assembly.' ms.assetid: 'b10752af-80a7-4027-b525-90333d0d010a'
+Description: A publisher configuration file is an XML file that globally redirects applications and assemblies from using one version of a side-by-side assembly to another version of the same assembly. ms.assetid: b10752af-80a7-4027-b525-90333d0d010a
-title: Publisher Configuration Files
+title: Publisher Configuration Files ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Publisher Configuration Files